dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ![Hidden Unassigned Code Icon](HiddenUnassignedCode.png)

 To review the code(s) that were hidden, click on the hidden icon and a "Show Hidden Codes" dialog will open.
-This will allow the user to show the hidden code(s) again in the Unassigned/All codes tree.
+This will allow the user to show the hidden code(s) again in the Unassigned/All codes tree, by selecting what code should be unhidden and clicking "Ok".

 ![Show Hidden Codes](ShowHiddenCodes.png)